Briton Jonas becomes unified world champion

 "There's two other belts to get," Jonas said.
 "And there's always the opportunity to become a two-weight or either three-weight champion."

-Jonas admits the 154 lb division is not her ideal weight class.
+Jonas admits the 154lb division is not her ideal weight class.
 She jumped up three divisions to fight for the world title she won against Christian Namus in February.

 She could move down to super-lightweight and face the winner of Chantelle Cameron and Jessica McCaskill, who fight for the undisputed super-lightweight crown in November.